 Vitamin B6 comes in many different forms.
-On of the OH molecules can be replaced with a sugar, an aldehyde or an amine.
-They are found in various foods and may have different functions.
+One of the OH molecules can be replaced with a sugar, an aldehyde or an amine.
+They are found in various foods and may have varying functions.

 Each form can be phosphorylated, or not.

 The only way to be sure we are getting sufficient vitamin B6, in its many forms, is to make sure we are eating from a wide range of foods that are known to contain one or more of the derivatives of pyridoxine.

 In short it is involved in almost every part of the body.
 As it is water soluble, vitamin B6 must be eaten daily, whether we enjoy those foods or not.
 The alternative is frailty in one of its many forms.